-On your end, the offer may not be what you want in for, but as you are starting from zero (as in experience), it boils down to whether or not you are desperate enough to settle with second best.
-And settling with second best actually happens far more often than having a career where you get to do what you love.
+On your end, the offer may not be what you want in for, but as you are starting from zero (experience-wise), it boils down to whether or not you are desperate enough to settle with the second-best.
+And settling with second best happens far more often than having a career where you get to do what you love.
 Ask anyone.

 3. Nobody Is Perfect

 So you’re at your first job, and you want to make a good impression and do everything right, prim and proper.
 Screwing up is probably the last time you’d expect yourself to be doing.